ved-sharma/BigQuery_Jupyter_notebook_setup/README.md

-# Conneting to BigQuery from Jupyter/IPython notebook
+# Connecting to BigQuery from Jupyter/IPython notebook
 I already had the Anaconda installation of JupyterLab on my Windows 7 computer.
 I wanted to connect to BigQuery API and fetch data from Jupyter notebook using SQL queries into a pandas dataframe.
 Here are the steps:

 ## STEP 1: Creating a service account on Google Cloud API